platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

     flavor: "composer"
 ```

-In that case, Composer will be able to authenticate and download dependencies from your authenticated repository.
+In that case, Composer can authenticate and download dependencies from your authenticated repository.

 ## Private repository hosting